kehantan/labbook/docs/buffers_solutions/naoh_stock.rst

 * NaOH stock solution, 1 M
 * NaOH MW: 39.997 g/mol
 * This is mainly used for adjusting pH of Tris-HCl.
-* This protocol is for 1 L stock solution, adjust the composition accordingly if you are preparing smaller volume.
+* This protocol is for 1 L stock solution, adjust the composition accordingly if you are preparing smaller volume, or if wanted to prepare higher molar.

 Requires